inflmts/website/README.md

 Install dependencies, then build using Vite:

 ```
+pnpm install
 pnpm run build
 ```

 ## Deploy

-After building, `scripts/deploy.mjs` can be used to deploy the site to the `gh-pages` branch of the repository:
+After building, the `deploy` script can be used to deploy the site to the `gh-pages` branch of the repository:

 ```